cloudflare/cloudflare-docs-engine/src/content/learning/how-the-cache-works.md

 ## Interacting with the Cloudflare Cache

-Conceptually, there are two ways to interact with Cloudflare's Cache using a Worker:
+Conceptually, there are two ways to interact with Cloudflare’s Cache using a Worker:

 - Call to [`fetch()`](/runtime-apis/fetch) in a Workers script.
-Requests proxied through Cloudflare are cached even without Workers according to a zone's default or configured behavior (e.g. static assets like files ending in .jpg are cached by default).
+Requests proxied through Cloudflare are cached even without Workers according to a zone’s default or configured behavior (e.g. static assets like files ending in .jpg are cached by default).
 Workers can further customize this behavior by:

   - Setting Cloudflare cache rules (i.e. operating on the `cf` object of a [request](/runtime-apis/request)).